A Closer Look at the Rasmussen University – Fort Myers Campus

 - Medical Assisting Diploma: The Medical Assisting Diploma program at the Fort Myers campus in Florida is accredited by the Accrediting Bureau of Health Education Schools (ABHES).1

 School of Nursing

 - Practical Nursing Diploma (LPN)

-- Professional Nursing Associate’s (ADN): The Rasmussen College Professional Nursing Associate’s degree program in Fort Myers, Florida is accredited by the Accreditation Commission for Education in Nursing (ACEN).2
+- Professional Nursing Associate’s (ADN): The Rasmussen University Professional Nursing Associate’s degree program in Fort Myers, Florida is accredited by the Accreditation Commission for Education in Nursing (ACEN).2

 - Professional Nursing Mobility Bridge Entrance Option (post-licensure LPN to ADN program)

-- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE).3
+- Bachelor of Science in Nursing (BSN): The Bachelor of Science in Nursing degree program at Rasmussen University is accredited by the Commission on Collegiate Nursing Education (CCNE).3

-Students can also enroll in any of Rasmussen College’s online programs through the Fort Myers campus and have access to on-campus support.
+Students can also enroll in any of Rasmussen University’s online programs through the Fort Myers campus and have access to on-campus support.